seanngpack/feeling-blue-cpp/README.md

 ## Features

-* Blocking API.
+* Blocking & non-blocking API.
 Calls to find services, characteristics, etc block the calling thread until the process is complete.
-Blocking methods are documented.
 * Non-intrusive namespace.
-The API is encapsulated in ```bluetooth::``` so your global namespace does not get polluted.
+The API is encapsulated in ```bluetooth::``` so your global namespace doesn't get polluted.
-* Read, write, notify commands.
+* Read, write, and notify commands.
 * User-defined callbacks on notifications received by device.
 * Simple and straightfoward API.